carmencchow/bellabeat_casestudy/README.md

 </p>
 <br>

-Let's examine the impact of different activity levels on total minutes of sleep through the following four scatterplots:
+Let's examine the impact of different activity levels on total minutes of sleep in the following four scatterplots:

 <p>